lanmuniao/cyber-security/README.md

   Help to communicate in the same network.
 Learn the machine address code from hosts and delivery the message.

 -**IOT**:
   Internet of things, while a thing connect to the network, it can call IOT.
 However, the things connect to network brings the convinient, but also more attack surface.

+## Network
+Here is a very brief description about network

+Machines use binary, which 0 and 1.
+While we reading the ip address, the address would transform into decimal, which easy to read.
+The router and switch use the address to confirm the address that message have to send.
+### address
+IPV4
+4 octets, <0-255>.<0-255>.<0-255>.<0-255>.<0-255>, each 1 octet have 8 positions, which means can have 256(2<sup>8</sup> numbers, 0-255.

+IPV6
+There are no enough addresses while only use the IPV4, the IPV6 exist, having 6 octects <0-255>.<0-255>.<0-255>.<0-255>.<0-255>.<0-255>.<0-255> means more addresses can be use.

+MAC(not computer)
+Media Access Control, Network interface (NIC) assigned during manufacturing/initialization

+The ip address include the network bit and host bit.
+Like nnnnnnnn.nnnnnnnn.hhhhhhhh.hhhhhhhh(binary, n for network, h for host).
+Most h means can have more hosts in the network.
+Subnet mask, use to define the number of h or n, like the common ip address, 192.168.0.1 /24, the /24 is the cidr(Classless Inter-Domain Routing (CIDR), which means have 24 bits for the network bits.
+That we can get there is 8 bits for hosts, 2<sup>8</sup> possible addresses for the host.
+Subnet mask, the number we enter in the configuration, 2<sup>32(total bits for address) - CIDR</sup>.
+For example, /23 means the mask have 23 bits, the address is nnnnnnnn.nnnnnnnn.nnnnnnnh.hhhhhhhh.hhhhhhhh .
+We get the subnet mask as 2<sup>8</sup>.2<sup>8</sup>.2<sup>7</sup>.0

 # **Basic protection**
 Use the antivirus app is the first chose for most people, it don't need any knowledge or skills.
 The hardest is to find out the system use and architecture.
 Here I use the Avast, tencent computer manager, AVG, 360(because they are free to use or provide a period of free to use).
 Traditional antivirus mainly relies on signature-based detection, while modern endpoint protection also uses heuristic, behavioral, and machine-learning techniques.